Sagid28/Online_Courses/README.md

     -- Learning about machine learning models and their implementation on AWS.

     -- Understanding MLOps and deploying machine learning models in production using AWS.

+  **MLOps Tools: MLflow and Hugging Face:**

+    **Key Skills Acquired:**

+    -- Create new MLflow projects to develop and register models.

+    -- Utilize Hugging Face models and datasets to construct custom APIs.

+    -- Harness the power of FastAPI to create interactive HTTP API endpoints.

+    -- Package and seamlessly deploy Hugging Face models to the Cloud with automation.

+    -- Fine-tune Hugging Face models for specific tasks.

 - **Python 3 Programming Specialization**: Mastery of Python, the language at the heart of AI and data manipulation, has become an integral part of my skill set.

 - **Mathematics for Machine Learning Specialization**: Strengthening my mathematical foundation has enabled me to comprehend and develop sophisticated algorithms with confidence.